Last updated January 30, 2023.

 Can it halt or even reverse it?

-However, a review of studies that included over 900 participants reported that the benefits of ginkgo for dementia patients is inconsistent and unreliable.
-(27)
+- However, a review of studies that included over 900 participants reported that the benefits of ginkgo for dementia patients are inconsistent and unreliable.

-And a rigorous but older study (from 2009) that followed over 3,000 seniors for over 6 years found ginkgo to be no better than a placebo for every parameter tracked, including rate of cognitive decline, risk of dementia, and rate of progression of dementia.
-(28, 29)
+- And a rigorous study that followed over 3,000 seniors for over 6 years found ginkgo to be no better than a placebo for every parameter tracked, including rate of cognitive decline, risk of dementia, and rate of progression of dementia.

-It seems that ginkgo won’t prevent dementia, but it may help stabilize those who are already experiencing it.
-(30)
+It seems that ginkgo won’t prevent dementia, but it may help stabilize those already experiencing it.

 - learning and memory